rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 ---
 title: 'DRAFT: RLMeta Poster 2'
-date: 2021-11-23
+date: 2021-12-02
 tags: rlmeta,draft
 ---

 **This is a work in progress that will change.
 Like to see it finished?
 Let me know by sending me an email.**

 A while ago I created a [poster](/writing/creating-rlmeta-poster/index.html) to showcase RLMeta.
-To be able to finish the poster, I had to stop polishing RLMeta and put the source code on a poster.
+To be able to finish the poster, I had to stop coding on RLMeta and put the source code on a poster.
 That was difficult because I felt the need for it to be perfect.
 Eventually I did stop polishing, and left a few items unresolved.